Programs & Services

 What to do if you think someone is abusing a child?

-Report any suspected abuse to Law Enforcement or the Department of Social Services, or call (803) 534-2272.
+Report any suspected abuse to Law Enforcement or the Department of Social Services

-CASA’s Victims Services include the following programs, our Shelter Program, Sexual Assault Program, and Community Domestic Violence Program.
+CASA’s Victim Services include the following programs, our Shelter Temporary Emergency Program, Sexual Assault Program, and Community Domestic Violence Program.
 Each of the these programs aim to provide holistic services to individuals and families who have been affected by domestic violence and sexual assault.

 Shelter Services